fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 For the `RoomsLoaded` state it builds a `ListView` of rooms.
-To make it nice and user-friendly it shows an avatar for the username from profile table and the last messages for messages table.
+To make it nice and user-friendly it shows an avatar for the username from profile table, as well as the last messages for messages table.
 That's why we needed the `RoomAggregate` class.

 ### Logout